What Is Vocational Training?

-Vocational training, also known as Vocational Education and Training (VET) and Career and Technical Education (CTE), provides job-specific technical training for trades, such as auto repair, plumbing and retail.
-These programs generally focus on providing students with hands-on instruction, and can lead to certification, a diploma or certificate.
+Vocational training, also known as Vocational Education and Training (VET) and Career and Technical Education (CTE), provides job-specific technical training for work in a specific career.
+These programs generally focus on providing students with hands-on instruction, and can lead to certification, a diploma, or a certificate.

-Vocational training can also give applicants an edge in job searches, since they already have the certifiable knowledge they need to enter the field.
-A student can receive vocational training either in high school, a community college or at trade schools for adults.
+Vocational training can also give applicants an edge in job searches, since they already have the certifiable knowledge that they need to enter the field.
+A student can receive vocational training either in high school, at a community college, or in trade schools.

-Some vocational training is found in the form of high school CTE programs that include academic study as well as a variety of courses and work experiences designed to introduce students to trades ranging from construction, business and health services to art and design, agriculture and information technology.
+Some vocational training is found in the form of high school CTE programs that include academic study as well as a variety of courses and work experiences designed to introduce students to different types of trades, including:

 This form of education can be offered at high school campuses or separate vocational training centers.
 The ultimate goal of these programs is to prepare students for the job field and help them complete their high school education.